Two per cent measurement of $H_0$ from Cepheids alone: Discussion

 with which we can reproduce the reported results.
 Using the \ac{CDF} would force $d_T$ to be less than the distance to the nearest host, since the model cannot assign host galaxies to distances where the prior is forced to zero by the \ac{CDF}.

 To verify this, we implement the model of~\citetalias{Kenworthy_2022} and their distance selection (described in~\cref{sec:kenworthy_comparison}).
 Unlike our analysis, this involves predicting some a priori-calibrated distance estimates, rather than deriving them simultaneously with the other model parameters by forward-modelling the Cepheid magnitudes.
 For this, we use the Cepheid-derived distances from our redshift-independent analysis in~\cref{sec:Cepheid_only_distances} with a uniform-in-distance-modulus prior, matching the data and assumptions they used.
 When working in $h^{-1}\,\mathrm{Mpc}$ as they do and marginalising over peculiar velocities with the \ac{LCDM} covariance matrix, we find $H_0 = 71.6 \pm 3.2\kmsecMpc$, consistent with their reported value of $71.6 \pm 4.6\kmsecMpc$ as shown in the second row of their Table~2.
 (Their uncertainty is larger because they over-estimate the \ac{LCDM} peculiar velocity covariance; see the last paragraph of~\cref{sec:LCDM_covariance}.)
-Conversely, if we use the model of~\citetalias{Kenworthy_2022} in terms of predicting ``observed'' distances derived from a prior analysis, but work consistently in Mpc without applying any ``selection'' modification to the prior, we again find a lower value of $H_0 = 68.4\pm3.0\kmsecMpc$, consistent with our no-selection results.
+Conversely, if we use the model of~\citetalias{Kenworthy_2022} in terms of predicting ``observed'' distances derived from a prior analysis, but work consistently in Mpc without applying any ``selection'' modification to the prior, we again find a lower value of $H_0 = 68.4\pm3.0\kmsecMpc$, consistent with the corresponding no-selection control in that two-step distance-summary model.

 However, the approach of~\citetalias{Kenworthy_2022} does not provide a principled method for modelling selection in apparent magnitude.
 In~\cref{sec:SN_magnitude}, we derive the correct treatment: in a Bayesian hierarchical framework, modifying the prior of latent variables is not justified; instead, the appropriate approach is to apply a correction for the unobserved sources, which is independent of the properties of the detected sources.